LinkWellNodes/Documentation/blog/Requesting-A-Custom-Chainlink-Data-Feed-Using-Any-API/index.md

     }
 ```

-**Now, deploy it!**
+### Now, deploy it!

-Now that your smart contract's been drafted up, it's time to deploy it.
-We suggest deploying your smart contract onto a testnet initially, so that you can validate your request logic in a low-risk environment before deploying onto a mainnet.
+Now that your smart contract's been drafted up, it's time to deploy it to the testnet of your choice, so that you can validate your request logic in a low-risk environment before deploying onto a mainnet.
 If you need guidance during this process, you can refer to a brief [YouTube tutorial on Remix](https://www.youtube.com/watch?v=vH8T3In6ZkE) by EatTheBlocks.
 We are happy to assist as well!
 > *LinkWell Nodes offers free Chainlink oracle requests on all blockchain testnets, as part of our dedication to supporting the Chainlink community and assisting new Web3 developers.
-> We encourage Web3 developers to [take advantage](https://docs.linkwellnodes.io/services/direct-request-jobs/testnets) of this opportunity to submit their requests without any cost.*
+> We encourage Web3 developers to [take advantage](/services/direct-request-jobs/testnets) of this opportunity to submit their requests without any cost.*

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/vH8T3In6ZkE" frameborder="0" allowfullscreen></iframe></center>

-### Step 4: Testing the Chainlink Oracle Request In Your Smart Contract
+## **Step 4**: Testing your smart contract

 Now comes the fun part - executing the request logic against the oracle specified in your constructor method.

 Your first step is to deploy your smart contract code using the [Remix IDE](https://remix.ethereum.org/).
-After deploying the contract, the next step is to trigger the transferAndCall() function (sometimes called the request() or _sendOperatorRequest() function, highlighted in purple below) within your consumer contract.
+After deploying the contract, the next step is to trigger the `transferAndCall()` function (sometimes called the `request()` or `_sendOperatorRequest()` function, highlighted in purple below) within your consumer contract.

 ![Remix Figure 1](./Remix_Diagram_1.webp)

-Once your data has successfully been retrieved and parsed, our oracle node executes a blockchain transaction against the oracle contract, which in turn writes the data back to your consumer contract via its fulfill() function.
+Once your data has successfully been retrieved and parsed, our oracle node executes a blockchain transaction against the oracle contract, which in turn writes the data back to your consumer contract via its `fulfill()` function.
 Receiving your response may take up to 60 seconds - depending on your chosen blockchain's block time.

 Clicking the response button highlighted in purple below should return the data from your request.
 > *If your contract hasn't received a response after waiting 2 minutes, you may have an issue with your request, response, or API endpoint.
-Please check out our [FAQ](https://docs.linkwellnodes.io/knowledgebase/faq/Chainlink-Users#im-not-getting-a-response-back-to-my-consumer-contract) on this subject for more troubleshooting information.
-We also welcome Web3 developers to join our [Discord channel](https://discord.com/invite/Xs6SjqVPUA), where we are happy to work through any problems that may arise.*
+Please check out our relevant [FAQ topic](/knowledgebase/faq/Chainlink-Users#im-not-getting-a-response-back-to-my-consumer-contract) for more troubleshooting information.*

 ![Remix Diagram 2](./Remix_Diagram_2.webp)

 Once the data has been returned, you are free to utilize that data within your smart contract for whatever purpose you need.

-### Step 5: Optimizing Your Smart Contract's Request and Fulfill Functions (Optional)
+## **Step 5**: (optional) Optimizing your smart contract's request and fulfill functions

 This step is marked as optional, as it is geared towards advanced users and/or use cases.

 Reducing the gas costs incurred by the Chainlink node operator in writing your result to your smart contract generally lowers the LINK they'll need to charge you per request.
-Therefore, it is typically advisable to optimize your fulfill() function's gas usage, in order to increase the overall cost-effectiveness of your Chainlink requests.
+Therefore, it is typically advisable to optimize your `fulfill()` function's gas usage, in order to increase the overall cost-effectiveness of your Chainlink requests.

-> **Side note**: *If your transaction is failing due to an 'out of gas' error, you have several options: A) Provide a smaller response, B) Divide your request into multiple oracle transactions, or C) Reach out to the relevant oracle team to request an increased gas allowance for your specific use case (which may lead to higher job pricing).*
+> **Pro tip**: If your transaction is failing due to an 'out of gas' error, you have several options: A) Provide a smaller response, B) Divide your request into multiple oracle transactions, or C) Reach out to the relevant oracle team to request an increased gas allowance for your specific use case (which may lead to higher per-request pricing).

-As previously mentioned, optimizing your smart contract's request and fulfill functions is a service we offer as part of our [development services](https://docs.linkwellnodes.io/services/Development-Services).
+As previously mentioned, optimizing your smart contract's `request()` and `fulfill()` functions is a service we offer as part of our [development services](/services/Development-Services).

 One other key point - gas prices can be unpredictable, especially when deploying your application on the Ethereum network.
 In the event of a significant surge in gas prices, the costs incurred by the node operator will spike as well.
 This forces many node operators to price their data feeds at higher rate to balance out the losses incurred by these market spikes.
 Consulting with your node operator beforehand on their pricing model may lead to informative conversations here.
 Whenever possible, we strongly recommend deploying your Web3 application on a layer 2 network such as Arbitrum or Optimism.

-### Step 6: Deploying Your Smart Contract On Mainnet and Validating the Request and Fulfill Functions
+## **Step 6**: Deploying your smart contract to mainnet

-In this step, we'll discuss the deployment of your smart contract to a mainnet vs a testnet blockchain network.
+In this step, we'll discuss the deployment of your smart contract to a mainnet blockchain.

 One notable difference when transitioning from a testnet oracle request to a mainnet oracle request is that your mainnet requests that you send require a nominal fee in the form of the LINK token (usually around 0.1 LINK, depending on the blockchain network and data type).
 For this reason, it is necessary to fund your smart contract with LINK in order to accommodate the anticipated request volume for your Web3 application.

-After deploying and funding your mainnet contract, we suggest executing your request function at least once to ensure your functionality is working as expected.
+After deploying and funding your mainnet contract, we suggest executing your `request()` function at least once to ensure your functionality is working as expected.
-> *At LinkWell Nodes, we strive for transparency and efficiency around our pricing model.
-For a more comprehensive understanding of the factors that influence our data feed pricing, you can explore our pricing article [here](https://docs.linkwellnodes.io/services/direct-request-jobs/Pricing).
+> At LinkWell Nodes, we strive for transparency and efficiency around our pricing model.
+For a comprehensive understanding of the factors that influence our data feed pricing, you can explore our [pricing page](/services/direct-request-jobs/Pricing).
+>
-> **Our commitment is to offer the most competitive pricing in the market.** Deploying your contract initially onto a testnet and making a few requests to our oracles can help us significantly in gauging the lowest-possible pricing for your custom data feed.*
+> **Our commitment is to offer the most competitive pricing in the market.** Deploying your contract initially onto a testnet and making a few requests to our oracles can help us significantly in gauging the lowest-possible pricing for your custom data feed.

-### **Step 7: Go Live With Your Web3 Application**
+## **Step 7**: Go live with your Web3 application

 Congratulations on reaching this point!